Fiserv/universal-commerce/recipes/HostedPages.md

 ---

 Please refer to the table below for additional SDK configuration properties:

+>Please note that the SDK configurations below are applicable for both Hosted Pages implementation: webview and iFrame.

 **SDK Configuration property Value**